atomix/atomix.github.io/atomix/docs/getting-started.md

 * Distributed [variables]
 * Distributed [collections] such as maps, multi-maps, sets, and queues
-* Distributed [group][groups] tools such as group membership, leader election, consistent hashing and more
+* Distributed [groups] tools such as group membership, leader election, messaging and more
 * Distributed [concurrency] tools such as locks
-* Distributed [messaging] tools such as a message bus, topics, and task queues

 Atomix also provides a high-level API for creating and managing [custom user-defined resources][custom-resources] where fault-tolerance and consistency is provided automatically with the help of [Copycat](/copycat), a sophisticated implementation of the [Raft consensus algorithm][Raft] which Atomix is built upon.